-The pact includes renewed carriage of ViacomCBS’ linear networks, like CBS Television Network, BET, CBS Sports Network, Comedy Central, MTV, Nickelodeon, Paramount Network, Pop TV, Smithsonian Channel and Showtime.
-Additionally, the deal will make streaming service BET Plus available through Xfinity platforms for the first time, and extend access to ViacomCBS’ other streamers: Paramount Plus, Pluto TV and Showtime OTT.
+The pact includes renewed carriage of ViacomCBS’ linear networks, including CBS Television Network, BET, CBS Sports Network, Comedy Central, MTV, Nickelodeon, Paramount Network, Pop TV, Smithsonian Channel and Showtime.
+Additionally, the deal will make ViacomCBS-owned streaming service BET Plus available through Xfinity platforms for the first time ever, and also extend Comcast customer’s access to ViacomCBS’ other streamers: Paramount Plus, Pluto TV and Showtime OTT.

 ViacomCBS’ renewed deal with Comcast comes just three days after WarnerMedia extended its carriage agreement with the company.

 Financial terms of the continued carriage deal between ViacomCBS and Comcast were not disclosed.